-(2) Consists of 919,751 shares of Class A Common Stock held by Marcus Family Trust, dated 7/8/04, of which Larry Marcus is a trustee.
-Mr. Marcus disclaims beneficial ownership of these shares except to the extent of any pecuniary interest he may have therein.
-Does not include securities held of record by Walden Sprout Opportunities Fund-A, LLC.
-Because Larry Marcus is one of three managing members of such Fund, he is not deemed to be a beneficial owner of the securities held by such Fund.
-Mr. Marcus's business address is 2105 Woodside Rd, Woodside, CA 94062.

-(3) Represents 666,748 shares of Class A Common Stock, issuable upon exercise of stock options which are currently exercisable.

-(4) Represents 51,447 shares of Class A Common Stock, issuable upon exercise of stock options which are currently exercisable.

-(5) Includes 750,964 shares of Class A Common Stock in exchange for securities pursuant to the Merger Agreement, 8,082 shares of Class A Common Stock from settlement of RSUs and 774,406 shares subject to options that are exercisable within 60 days.

-(6) Represents 83,597 shares of Class A Common Stock, issuable upon exercise of stock options which are currently exercisable.

-(7) Consists of 900,002 shares subject to options that are exercisable within 60 days.

-(8) Global Catalyst Venture Management III, LLC ("GCVM, III") is the General Partner of Global Catalyst Partners III, L.P.
+- Includes 19,722 shares of Class A Common Stock issuable upon vesting of outstanding restricted stock units that vest within 60 days of October 19, 2022. - (3) Includes 5,219 shares of Class A Common Stock issuable upon vesting of outstanding restricted stock units that vest within 60 days of October 19, 2022 and 919,751 shares of Class A Common Stock held by Marcus Family Trust, dated 7/8/04, of which Larry Marcus is a co-trustee.
+Mr. Marcus disclaims beneficial ownership of the shares held by the trust except to the extent of any pecuniary interest he may have therein.
+Does not include securities held of record by Walden Sprout Opportunities Fund-A, LLC because Mr. Marcus is one of three managing members of such fund, he is not deemed to be a beneficial owner of the securities held by such fund.
+Mr. Marcus's business address is 2105 Woodside Rd, Woodside, CA 94062. - (4) Includes 5,219 shares of Class A Common Stock issuable upon vesting of outstanding restricted stock units that vest within 60 days of October 19, 2022. - (5) Includes 5,219 shares of Class A Common Stock issuable upon vesting of outstanding restricted stock units that vest within 60 days of October 19, 2022. - (6) Includes 666,748 shares of Class A Common Stock that are issuable upon exercise of stock options which are currently exercisable and 19,722 shares of Class A Common Stock issuable upon vesting of outstanding restricted stock units that vest within 60 days of October 19, 2022. - (7) Includes 51,447 shares of Class A Common Stock that are issuable upon exercise of stock options which are currently exercisable and 25,000 shares of Class A Common Stock issuable upon vesting of outstanding restricted stock units that vest within 60 days of October 19, 2022. - (8) Includes 750,964 shares of Class A Common Stock in exchange for securities pursuant to the Merger Agreement, 12,337 shares of Class A Common Stock from settlement of RSUs, 777,878 shares of Class A Common Stock that are issuable upon exercise of stock options that are currently exercisable or exercisable within 60 days of October 19, 2022 and 117,901 shares of Class A Common Stock issuable upon vesting of outstanding restricted stock units that vest within 60 days of October 19, 2022. - (9) Includes 96,460 shares of Class A Common Stock that are issuable upon exercise of stock options which are currently exercisable or exercisable within 60 days of October 19, 2022 and 25,000 shares of Class A Common Stock issuable upon vesting of outstanding restricted stock units that vest within 60 days of October 19, 2022. - (10) Consists of 912,148 shares of Class A Common Stock that are issuable upon exercise of stock options which are currently exercisable or exercisable within 60 days of October 19, 2022 and 25,000 shares of Class A Common Stock issuable upon vesting of outstanding restricted stock units that vest within 60 days of October 19, 2022. - (11) Based on Schedule 13D/A filed on May 13, 2022.
+Global Catalyst Venture Management III, LLC ("GCVM, III") is the General Partner of Global Catalyst Partners III, L.P.
 None of the four managing members of GCVM III is deemed to have or share beneficial ownership with respect to such shares.
 The business address of Global Catalyst Partners III, L.P. is 309 Quinnhill Road, Los Altos, CA 94024.

-SELLING STOCKHOLDER
+SELLING SECURITYHOLDERS